Do you want to start an online group or membership, but aren’t sure where to start?

-Regardless, I suggest you sign up for the free trials offered and set aside at least 3 hours to explore and learn about each platform, watch some YouTube clips about the platforms, and check the ratings and examples before you decide.
+Regardless, I suggest you sign up for the free trials offered and set aside at least 3 hours to explore and learn each platform, watch some YouTube clips about the platforms, and check the ratings and examples, before you decide.

 That’s because if you don’t like the layout, features, look and feel etc, you won’t want to keep using the platform!
 Try before you buy!